-Students planning to be out of FNU for one term (two months) must submit a written request for a Standard Period of Non-Enrollment to the Registrar's Office.
+Students enrolled in Certificate Programs, and planning to be out of FNU for one term (two months), must submit a written request for a Standard Period of Non-Enrollment to the Registrar's Office.
 The SPNE request form is located in the Registrar's Office or can be downloaded from the FNU website.
-Online Learning students must submit the completed form to the Registrar's Office via either e-mail (kcabrera@fnu.edu or hflores@fnu.edu) or fax at (305) 362 0595, Attention to: Registrar's Office.
-Additional questions about the Online Learning Campus can be emailed to slomena@fnu.edu.